 Wear Mid Rise Pants

-Low rise pants are not flattering or comfortable for most women with short waist, unless your rise is also very short.
-When you sit down in low rise pants, it looks like your belly is spilling over, which is what we all want to avoid.
+Low-rise pants are not flattering or comfortable for most women with a short waist unless your rise is also very short.
+When you sit down in low-rise pants, it looks like your belly is spilling over, which is what we all want to avoid.

 Stay away from Short Jackets

 Any jackets that are right around your waist or shorter should be avoided.